System-Level Natural Language Feedback: Abstract

 \section{Abstract}

-Natural language (NL) feedback contains rich information about the user experience.
-Existing studies focus on an instance-level approach, where feedback is used to refine specific examples, disregarding its system-wide application.
-This paper proposes a general framework for unlocking the system-level use of NL feedback.
+Natural language (NL) feedback offers rich insights into user experience.
+While existing studies focus on an instance-level approach, where feedback is used to refine specific examples, we introduce a framework for system-level use of NL feedback.
 We show how to use feedback to formalize system-level design decisions in a human-in-the-loop-process -- in order to produce better models.
 In particular this is done through: (i) metric design for tasks; and (ii) language model prompt design for refining model responses.
-We conduct two case studies of this approach for improving search query generation and dialog response generation, demonstrating the effectiveness of the use of system-level feedback.
-We show the combination of system-level feedback and instance-level feedback brings further gains, and that human written instance-level feedback results in more grounded refinements than GPT-3.5 written ones, underlying the importance of human feedback for building systems.
+We conduct two case studies of this approach for improving search query and dialog response generation, demonstrating the effectiveness of system-level feedback.
+We show the combination of system-level and instance-level feedback brings further gains, and that human written instance-level feedback results in more grounded refinements than GPT-3.5 written ones, underlying the importance of human feedback for building systems.
+We release our code and data at \url{https://github.com/yyy-Apple/Sys-NL-Feedback}.